Planning a route

 Vehicle profile relates to a set of parameters that are used to provide extra information about the vehicle specification.
 It also provides information about the current state, e.g., the level of fuel.

-Some roads in the map have vehicle and time dependent restrictions.
+Some roads on the map have vehicle and time-dependent restrictions.
 For example, roads may restrict traffic to pedestrians, or can only be used by electric vehicles.
 Various road types may prohibit vehicles carrying hazardous materials.
 Tunnels may only be passable by vehicles up to a maximum height, and for trucks, with the proper tunnel code.
 These restrictions may affect the routes that can be planned for the user’s vehicle.

 Key parameters defining vehicle profiles: